Rebecca Fishman Lipsey

 Rebecca is an alumnus of The Miami Foundation’s Miami Fellows program (Class VI).
 She is also the 2017 recipient of the Foundation’s Ruth Shack Leadership Award, which annually honors an individual age 40 or under who reflects steadfast ethics and unselfish service to Greater Miami.

 She was named “Best Non-Profit Executive” by The International Stevie Award for Women in Business; “Best Role Model” by Miami Today; and “20 Under 40″ by The Miami Herald.
 She began her career as a teacher in Harlem, NY.
 She holds a master’s from Bank Street College of Education, and graduated as valedictorian of her University of Pennsylvania undergraduate class.
-Alongside her work building a stronger Miami, Rebecca also serves as a personal assistant to two young boys.
+When she’s not building a stronger Miami, you can find Rebecca banging on the piano, walking ‘round the neighborhood with her husband of 17 years, or serving as a personal assistant to two young boys.